-relative to the organ at upon examination of these restated articles of organization, nization of corporations have been complied with, and I here by approve said articles; and d the filing fee in n the amou nt of \$
+relative to the organ at upon examination of these restated articles of organization, nization of corporations have been complied with, and I here by approve said articles; and d the filing fee i n the amou nt of \$

-having been paid, s said articles are deemed to have been filed with me this day of , 20 , at tir
+having been paid, s said articles are deemed to have been filed with me this day of , 20 a.m./p.m. ne

-c.,
+tii ne.

 Effective date:(must be within 90 days

 (must be within 90 days of date submitted)

 WILLIAM FRANC Secretary of the Co

-Sceretary of the co mmonweath.
+Examiner Scottally of the So

-Examiner

 Name approval Filing fee: Minimum filing fee \$200, plus \$100 per article additional 100,000 shares or any fraction thereof. e amended, stock increases \$100 per 100,00 0 shares, p lus \$100 for each

-C TO BE FILL ED IN BY CORPORATIO N
+C ED IN BY CORPORATIO N

-Co ontact Information

 M

 Telephone:

 Email:

 Upon filing, a copy of this filing will be available at wwy v.sec.state.ma.us/cor.
 If the document is reie ected, a con v of the rejection